Qualified doctors Certified medications Online consultation with aftercare

 • Drink plenty of water to prevent electrolyte imbalance.
 This is especially important if you suffer from hot flashes or night sweats.

 • Make sure you get enough iron.
 Heavy blood loss month after month can lead to iron deficiency (low iron levels) and nausea.
-You can also consider taking a supplement.

 • Exercise on a regular basis.
 Regular exercise and strength training helps strengthen muscles and improve balance.
 Exercise also helps to sleep more soundly and reduce hot flashes and stress.